moldyn/MoSAIC/README.md

 simply use [pipx](https://pypa.github.io/pipx/)

 #### Is the silhouette method implemented?
-This feature will be added in `v0.3.0` in the next weeks.
+Yes, simply use the `score` method implemented in the `Clustering` class.